 by Hawl Enroygall a.k.a.
 Jessica Kylie Nichols-Vernon

-Lord Aerolon laughed "Some would call that a problem, but we must respect Seladon, especially since we don't know what sort of arcane alterations he made.
-You may see a shiny bauble in there worth the world, but it could carry with it a 3 Day Poison.
+Lord Aerolon laughed.
+"Some would call that a problem, but we must respect Seladon, especially since we don't know what sort of arcane alterations he made.
+You may see a shiny bauble in there worth the world, but it could carry with it a three-day poison.
 It's both far too dishonorable to desecrate my friend's home and likely not worth the risk to tamper with a wizard's wares.
 There is not a single man in our village magically inclined."

 "Jamar, Jerrod, have you seen Cedric lately?
 I have a top secret mission for him and him alone, straight from Lord Aerolon!"

-Reblood groaned, he had ordered no such patrol, and obviously this news from Lord Aerolon was a sham, he had just made it up, but clearly he couldn't reveal this to his guards, for he was the captain.
+Reblood groaned.
+He had ordered no such patrol, and obviously this news from Lord Aerolon was a sham he had just made up, but clearly he couldn't reveal this to his guards, for he was the captain.
 If he just casually admitted that he had just told a lie it would be all over for him as being the Captain is quite an honor and a very high position, even in a one horse town like Cornflower, especially if it was also an admission of placing words within their ruling lord's mouth.
 Why, he would be exiled, or worse!

 The Captain nodded and played off the bad news as he decided to go looking for Cedric.
 "Wonderful, I expect a full report from him upon his return.
 He might just prove his worth yet."
 He turned around and left with an annoyed look and a furrow to his brow that he quickly got out of.

-Meanwhile, outside of Seladon's tower, there was a somewhat aged and battle hardened looking man in chain mail armor, wearing nothing but chain mail and brown linen pants and on his head laid only dirty unkempt blonde hair and smelled of sweat.
+Meanwhile, outside of Seladon's tower, there was a somewhat aged and battle-hardened-looking man in chain mail armor, wearing nothing but chain mail and brown linen pants, and on his head laid only dirty unkempt blonde hair that smelled of sweat.
 This man brought with him a satchel of a few supplies and had been doing nothing but training all day.
-Presently he was cycling through weapons trying to find one that suited him, he was undecided on a weapon specialization, he was okay with several, but an expert in none.
-Though Cedric's persistence in becoming a true knight was vast and devoted, he had but one problem.
-A lack of a testament to his honor, a true chance to prove himself.
+Presently he was cycling through weapons trying to find one that suited him.
+He was undecided on a weapon specialization; he was okay with several, but an expert in none.
+Though Cedric's persistence in becoming a true knight was vast and devoted, he had but one problem: a lack of a testament to his honor, a true chance to prove himself.
 He had traveled from town to town, but everywhere he went he found nothing, but peace.
 Peace was wonderful, but not for proving oneself a truly heroic individual.
 Cedric looked around on Seladon's lands which were empty and barren, his lands weren't that big merely just a few acres on the outskirts of town, as he saw that he was truthfully and honestly on his own, but he had to be sure and there was really only one way to do that.

 "Date Feburary 14th, 709 CR